define-private-public/PSRayTracing/README.rst

     would also be more possible then!

 * There should be some ways to lay out the memory and objects differently to gain more perf.
-  ``std::shared_ptr<>`` isn’t a zero cost abstraction.
+  ``std::shared_ptr<>`` isn't a zero cost abstraction.
 Reducing the amount of pointers (and dynamically allocated memory) can really boost performance.
 Though, I think a more radically different structure is required for this renderer

-* CPUs and AVX instructions are fun and all, but let’s not kid ourselves, GPUs are the alpha dogs in this realm.
+* CPUs and AVX instructions are fun and all, but let's not kid ourselves, GPUs are the alpha dogs in this realm.
   If I knew CUDA, OpenCL, or Vulkan better this renderer could very likely be in a real time state.

 * Techniques such as adaptive sampling would be a boon.
 But I wanted to keep this repo strictly to topics that were mentioned in the book

 * Adding in some more fun features like metaballs or an `“0ldskool” plasma effect <https://www.bidouille.org/prog/plasma>`_.
-Let’s be real here, it isn’t a true CG application unless you support these.
-LAN party like it’s ‘96.
+Let's be real here, it isn't a true CG application unless you support these.
+LAN party like it's '96.

-* I’d like to add in a script that runs all possible configurations/permutations of the render, then compares it against a known ground truth.
+* I'd like to add in a script that runs all possible configurations/permutations of the render, then compares it against a known ground truth.
 The key to discovering better perf is through measuring and testing

 I will be visiting Ray Tracing again sometime in the future.